-Local emergencies and early childhood education and care support
+Local emergencies and support for early childhood education and care

-Assistance is available to families and child care providers in various types of emergencies and natural disasters, like bushfires or floods.
+Assistance is available in various types of emergencies and natural disasters, like pandemics, bushfires or floods.

-For general information on a child care provider’s reporting requirements during a period of local emergency (additional absences), please refer to the Information for child care providers when a period of local emergency occurs fact sheet.
+General information on provider’s reporting requirements during a period of local emergency (additional absences), can be found in the Information for child care providers when a period of local emergency occurs fact sheet.

-The Australian Government is committing $8 million through Beyond Blue to provide 25 mental health liaison officers to work with local schools and early childhood education and care services in bushfire-affected communities, to build capacity and support the health of staff, students, and families.
+The Australian Government is committing $8 million through Beyond Blue to provide 25 mental health liaison officers to work with local schools and early childhood education and care services in communities affected by the 2019/20 bushfires, to build capacity and support the health of staff, students, and families.